RaspAP/raspap-docs/docs/ap-basics.md

     Enable `hostapd` service logging by sliding the **Logfile output** toggle on the **Hotspot > Logging** tab, followed by **Save settings**.
 This will provide you with useful log details for troubleshooting purposes.

 If the **Channel** dropdown and **Save settings** button are disabled, refer to [this FAQ](faq.md#channels).

+## Security settings
+WPA2 is currently the most secure standard utilizing AES (Advanced Encryption Standard) and a pre-shared key for authentication.
+WPA2 is also backwards compatible with TKIP to allow interoperability with legacy devices.
+AES uses the CCMP encryption protocol which is a stronger algorithm for message integrity and confidentiality.

+By default, RaspAP's access point is configured with WPA2 and CCMP encryption.
+You may of course change this to allow legacy clients (older mobile devices, for example) by selecting `TKIP+CCMP` as the encryption type.
+Choose **Save settings** and **Restart hotspot** for your changes to take effect.

 ### WPA3-Personal
 :octicons-beaker-24: Experimental · :octicons-heart-fill-24:{: .heart } [Insiders only](insiders.md)